 The most apt names stuck, reaching written records that in turn boosted the spread and acceptance of many colloquial plant and animal names.
 This process continues today where people take an interest and roses smell sweet enough to agitate about names.

 There aren’t, however, so many unnamed plants and animals as in the past, unless there's an upswing in importing exotics, which most people with such inclinations now know should be done with great care.
-The naming habit, apart from naming one’s children and replacing politically awkward place names, is therefore no longer a field of much activity and sharply honed skill in the natural world.
+The naming habit, apart from naming one’s children and replacing politically awkward place names, is therefore no longer a field of much activity and may not be as sharply honed a skill in the natural world.

 Nomenclature innovation remains high in the sciences generating new knowledge, while accelerating in technologies where digital apps and specialised robots proliferate.
 Such things often receive acronymised and number-ridden names to facilitate electronic ordering in the trade, instead of mellifluous words that attract poets and make kids laugh (Vlok and Schutte-Vlok, 2015; Pienaar, 2008; Van Wyk and Gericke, 2000; iNaturalist).